pavetsu14/LMBM-KronL0LS/README.md

 ## Data

-1. The codes for generating Checkerboard data (in the generate_nonlinear_data.py file) have been developed by Antti Airola.
-2. Ki data is related to the experiments done with the affinities found by Metz et al (2011).
+This repository does not contain all the data used for testing the method.
+However, we included one of the utilized real-world data sets in here so you can test the method without the need to worry about the data availability.
+Ki data is related to the experiments done with the affinities found by Metz et al (2011).
 Ki data has been applied before for the real-valued drug-target binding affinity prediction experiments done in the article by Pahikkala et al (2015).

 Ki data is available both in http://staff.cs.utu.fi/~aatapa/data/DrugTarget/ and in this repository through three separate text files containing the drug-target interaction affinities, the drug-drug structural fingerprint similarities computed with the 2D Tanimoto coefficients and the target-target sequence similarities computed with the normalized Smith-Waterman (SW) score.

+In practice, if you utilize functions in load_split_data.py, please use load_metz function.

+In addition to the Ki data, the codes for generating Checkerboard data (in generate_nonlinear_data.py file, developed by Antti Airola) have been added to the repository in order to offer different type of data, and most importantly, some data with which running the method is **fast**.

 ## References: